New roofing materials inspection to withstand hurricanes

 • In coastal areas, flashing and metal fasteners corrode due to salt air.

-• Stringent building codes, particularly in South Florida, demand materials that stick to strict guidelines, such as Miami-Dade HVHZ approval.
+• Stringent building codes, particularly in South Florida, require materials that meet strict HOA guidelines, such as Miami-Dade HVHZ approval.

 For homeowners, choosing roofing materials is more about long-term peace of mind, insurance savings, and survival than it is about aesthetics.